Premature infantPreterm infant; Preemie; Premie; Neonatal - premie; NICU - premie

 - History of preterm delivery

-- Infection (such as a urinary tract infection or infection of the amniotic membrane)
+- Infection (a urinary tract infection or infection of the amniotic membrane)

 - Poor nutrition right before or during pregnancy